John Oliver (canoeist): Career

-John Oliver (born 12 January 1943) is a British sprint canoer who competed from the late 1960s to the mid-1970s.
-He was eliminated in the semifinals of the K-4 1000 m event at the 1968 Summer Olympics in Mexico City.
+Laurence Oliver was eliminated in the semifinals of the K-4 1000 m event at the 1968 Summer Olympics in Mexico City.
 Four years later in Munich, Oliver was eliminated in the repechages of the K-4 1000 m event and in the semifinals of the K-1 1000 m event.
 At his third and final Summer Olympics in Montreal, he was eliminated in the semifinals of the K-4 1000 m event.